faksh/Etown-Degree-Planner/README.md

 ### STEP 2.
 Create database and table from MySQL
-Create database from MySQL.
+Create a database from MySQL.
 Please make sure the database name is same with the name specified in the ```config/env.js``` configuration file.

 Create a ```courses``` table in your database.
 The ```courses``` table is created based on the ```Course``` model from ```models\course.model.js```.